wloche/jira-tools/documentation/sprints-stats/sprints-stats.md

 Sprint after sprint, I clone the page.
 The beauty to update the charts is to simply drag and drop them into the page (in view mode, not when editing it).

 ## Notes on the Excel Sheet
-- :warning: Tested on Mac only / Mac Office 2019
+- :warning: Tested on Mac only / Mac Office 2019 and Windows / Office 2010
-- You should rename the sheet with your own team name
+- Feel free to rename the sheet with your own team name
 - If you have multiple teams, you can either use one sheet per team or duplicate the file.\
 I personally prefer the latter option so I upload the file on confluence on the team's space.
 - I only keep the last 10 sprints.
 I don't think it's relevant to see the trend on more than 20 weeks.